 In 2021 , the number of road accidents while commuting continued to decrease, but this was probably due to the restrictions given Covid.
 On the other hand, the accidents were more severe since we regretfully has 760 injury days from commuting accidents and sadly one fatality as one of our workers was hit by a car while walking in the street.

 MyKenzen is a nutrition service consulting company developed by Denis Group in Singapore helping individuals, corporate entites, government boards, food service and manufacturing industries and the public to promote overall health & well-being.

 MyKenzen extends its efforts into promoting good diet awareness and regular physical activities for the employees of the companies under DAP.

-All these initiatives have been either suspended or adapted during Covid in order to comply with the protocols and regulations implemented during the various phases of the pandemic's governmental response.
+All these initiatives have been adapted during the time of Covid-19 to strictly follow the protocols and regulations implemented during the various phases of the pandemic's governmental response.

-We seek to offer our consumers tremendous benefits that go beyond tightening world regulations and consumers' normal expectations.
+We seek to offer our consumers tremendous benefits that go beyond thightening world regulations and consumers' normal expectations.

-As a food manufacturer and marketeer, we aim to produce and distribute products which are as close to 100% natural as possible.
+As a food manufacturer and marketeer, we aim to produce and distribubte products which are as close to 100% natural as possible.

 We use additives only when it is not possible to do without.

 Our promise is that our flagship trademark Ayam Brand™ should be synonymous with clean labels, which means a short and honest ingredient list.
 It includes what seems obvious to us: GMO-Free, MSG-Free, and Trans fat-Free.

 As our Ayam Brand™ canned foods are hermetically sealed, therefore naturally preserved through time thanks to the vacuum created during the retort process, they are fully Preservative-Free.